-Oh no, Thanksgiving is tomorrow and I have no where to go!
+Oh no, Thanksgiving is tomorrow and I have nowhere to go!
 Well, that’s me.
 Moved 9,000 miles away to New York City and not having many friends, I just wonder what am I going to do on a day that everyone spends with their family.
 Having turkey and mash potatoes and wine with their family.
-If you’re like me, lost pre-Thanksgiving, here’re a couple of things you can do on Nov 22nd 2018.
+If you’re like me, lost pre-Thanksgiving, here are a couple of things you can do on Thanksgiving Day.

 1. Macy’s 92nd parade

 You need to prepare yourself mentally (and physically) if you want to watch the world’s largest parade live, right in front of you.
 There are so many reasons why I’d love to experience it myself but at the same time, there’s one or two that are holding me back.

 going considering watching the parade.
 I can foresee that I won’t be at the parade next year but I should try it this year, huh?

 Your first experience is what determines whether you’ll do it again

 Have you been to the Macy’s parade, would really like to hear your experience, just to mentally prepare myself.

 There will be some Broadway performances at the Macy’s parade (see above) but don’t you agree that it’s such a teaser?
 So just grab a ticket to the musical you’ve been wanting to watch (it’s Mean Girls for me) but bear in mind, most musicals are not performing on that day.
 You can check out the schedule here, I would love to watch Chicago, The Phantom of the Opera (again), and Waitress (again).
 There may not be any discounts on ticket prices but if you really want to watch it, why not?

 - Winter Restaurant Week and Broadway Week